We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Producer

-The late 90s and early 2000s saw Christie in associate producer or production manager roles on a string of TV shows, from early reality series Rafted to doco 3 Chords and the Truth - The Anika Moa Story.
+The late 90s and early 2000s also saw Christie in production manager and associate producer roles on a string of TV shows, from early reality series Rafted to 3 Chords and the Truth - The Anika Moa Story.

-Christie returned to producing for the second season of Carthew Neal’s sustainability challenge show Wa$ted.
-One memorable episode saw her shovelling a trailer load of elephant poo, to demonstrate a household's quantities of waste.
+Christie returned to producing with eco makeover show Wa$ted.
+One memorable episode found her shovelling a load of elephant poo back onto a truck, after a demonstration of the size of one household's annual dog waste.
 "As a producer," she says, "you should always be prepared to get your hands dirty!"

-The Christie-produced, Salmon-directed euthanasia documentary A Good Way to Die? won Best Popular Documentary at the 2009 Qantas Film and TV Awards.
-The two collaborated again on Toki Does New York (an Artsville doco on Hye Rim Leei), Vital Ingredients (2010), a TVNZ food series celebrating the cultures that make up Aotearoa, and Pictures of Susan.
-This profile of mute 'outsider artist' Susan King played in the 2012 NZ International Film Festival.
+The Christie-produced, Dan Salmon-directed euthanasia documentary A Good Way to Die? won Best Popular Documentary at the 2009 Qantas Film and TV Awards.
+The duo also collaborated on Toki Does New York, an Artsville doco on intermedia artist Hye Rim Leei), Vital Ingredients (2010), a TVNZ food series celebrating the cultures that make up Aotearoa, and feature-length doco Pictures of Susan.
+This profile of mute outsider artist Susan King debuted at the 2012 NZ International Film Festival.

-In 2015 Christie co-produced The Women of Pike River with Alex Reed.
-The TVNZ documentary followed a fight for justice by the family of six Pike River victims, five years after the mining disaster.
+In 2015 Christie produced The Women of Pike River with Alex Reed.
+The documentary followed a fight for justice by the family of six Pike River victims, five years after the mining disaster.
 "Meeting such strong women in the midst of what was such a tragic and tumultuous time for them was a real privilege."
-Women of Pike River was selected for the 2015 NZ International Film Festival.
+Women of Pike River debuted at the Christchurch leg of the 2015 NZ International Film Festival, before screening on TV1; it was nominated for Best Documentary at the 2017 NZ Television Awards.

-On the second season of high-rating weight loss chronicle The Big Ward, she moved into an executive producing role at Greenstone.
-As of 2020, Christie oversees production on a slate of factual and entertainment shows, alongside producing specific projects and developing new concepts.
-One of the latter was Under the Bridge, a digital documentary collaboration with The NZ Herald, which explores the world of three senior students at Papakura High School.
+As of 2024, Christie oversees production on a slate of factual and entertainment shows, alongside producing specific projects and developing new concepts.
+One of the latter was Under the Bridge, a collaboration with The NZ Herald, which explores the world of three students at Papakura High School.

 In 2014 Christie got a graduate diploma in teaching from Auckland University.
 When asked to reflect on the qualities that a producer needs to sustain a career in the industry, she replies with a smile: "I've always been a bossy britches."